veltman/learninglunches/apis/README.md

 # Web APIs for non-programmers #

-## What the &*!@ is an API? ##
+## What is an API? ##

 API stands for **A**pplication **P**rogramming **I**nterface.
 Don't worry about the AP, just focus on the I.  **An API is an interface**.
 You use interfaces all the time.
 A computer operating system is an interface.
 Buttons in an elevator are an interface.
 A gas pedal in a car is an interface.

-An interface is a middleman, a translator, something that sits on top of a complicated system and simplifies certain tasks by taking your actions and filling in the details before passing them to the system underneath.
-When you're driving and you press on the gas pedal or shift your transmission, the interface translates what you do with those basic controls into lots of complicated details about fuel injection rates and whirring metal parts.
+An interface sits on top of a complicated system and simplifies certain tasks, a middleman that saves you from needing to know all the details of what's happening under the hood.
 A web API is the same sort of thing.
 It sits on top of a web service, like Twitter or YouTube, and simplifies certain tasks for you.
 It translates your actions into the technical details for the computer system on the other end.

 ## What is a web API? ##

 There are lots of different flavors of web API.
 One of the most common, and most accessible to non-programmers,is called a REST, or RESTful, API.
-Don't worry about the acronym.
 From now on, when I say "web API" I mean a REST API.
 If you want to nitpick, there are other kinds of web API.
 But why would you want to do that?

 **A web API is an interface with URLs as the controls.**  In that respect, the entire web is a sort of API.
 You try to access a URL in your browser (also known as a **request**), and a web server somewhere makes a bunch of complicated decisions based on that and sends you back some content (also known as a **response**).
-A standard web API is no different.
+A standard web API works the same way.

-The key difference between an ordinary URL and a URL that's part of a web API is that an ordinary URL sends back something pretty designed to look good in your browser, **a web API URL sends back something ugly designed to be useful to a computer**.
+The key difference between an ordinary URL and a URL that's part of a web API is that an ordinary URL sends back something pretty designed to look good in your browser, whereas **a web API URL sends back something ugly designed to be useful to a computer**.

 When you request the URL `http://twitter.com/` in a browser you get back a nice-looking webpage with a bunch of colors and pictures and buttons.
 It's designed for a human to look at and for a browser to draw on a screen.
 But it sucks if what you want is to gather and analyzing data.
-The structure of the underlying document is very confusing.  it's hard to extract the bits you care about, and it doesn't provide you information in bulk.
+The structure of the underlying document is very confusing and inconsistent.  it's hard to extract the bits you care about, and it doesn't provide you information in bulk.

 When you request the web API URL `https://api.twitter.com/1.1/statuses/home_timeline.json` instead, you get back an ugly-looking chunk of plain text with no decorations.
 It's designed for a computer to read.
 It sucks if what you want is to look at some tweets while you drink your morning coffee, but it's great if you want to extract and analyze tweets and their metadata, especially if you want to extract a lot of them at one time.

-**Web APIs are a way to strip away all the extraneous visual interface that you don't care about and get at the data.**
+**Web APIs are a way to strip away all the extraneous visual interface that you don't care about and get at the data.**  In the same vein, you can often think of them as a limited shortcut into a web service's database.
+Twitter won't just let you log in to their internal database and poke around (unless you work there), but they will give you an easier way to access it in certain limited ways using an API.

 ## Why would I want to use a web API? ##